jorgebastida/glue/docs/options.rst

 -c --crop
 ---------

-Usually designers add some unnecessary transparent space around the images because it is easier for them work with a larger canvas. ``Glue`` can optimize our sprite croping all the unnecessary transparent spaces that the original images could have.
+Usually designers add some unnecessary transparent space around the images because it is easier for them work with a larger canvas. ``glue`` can optimize our sprite croping all the unnecessary transparent spaces that the original images could have.

 .. image:: _static/crop.png